Mrod2871/Finance-Wizard-frontend/README.md

 ## **Future Enhancements**

-- Ability to see nutritional facts
+- Ability to have a user only see their expenses and incomes
-- Ability to add an image
+- Add a Networth page
+- Revamp UI

 <div align="right">
     <a href="#top">🔝</a>